How To Make The Most Of Your Bathroom

 “One of the biggest questions we get is whether or not the home needs a bath or whether the shower should be built in, freestanding, deck mounted or have an open floor plan,” says Campbell.
 “More and more people are opting for a shower without a bathtub, yet some people take a bath religiously.”

 Handheld showers on a fixed arm or slide bar offer convenience for cleaning and bathing.
-These showers also allow you to adjust the water height for multiple users, add message settings and more.
+These detachable shower heads also allow you to adjust the water height for multiple users, add message settings and more.